-Join Bryan O'Neil Hughes for an in-depth discussion in this video Updating your operating system, part of Photoshop Insider Training: Optimizing Photoshop's Performance.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Updating your operating system, part of Photoshop: Optimizing Performance.

 I want to briefly talk about updates in…the effect that they can have on performance.…Adobe regularly issues updates to a variety of different products and…if you want to see what the latest and greatest are you can…go to adobe.com, Download within here there's a section on product…updates and we can see that there're updates for all different things.…We wanted to come over here to Photoshop on the Mac.…We can find out the most recent updates and…get more information off them.…For instance, this one introduces high DPI support on the Mac platform.…